youcisla/Sentinel/README.md

 When a new project is proposed in Jira/Notion, the system doesn't wait for a search query.
 It automatically triggers a **Synthetic Council**:

-* AI agents—modeled on the specific historical decision-making patterns of our senior staff—review the proposal.
+* AI agents,modeled on the specific historical decision-making patterns of our senior staff,review the proposal.
 * The system generates a **"Pre-Mortem Report"**: *"Based on Marc’s 2022 project and Sarah’s 2019 vendor failure, this plan has a high risk of bottlenecking at Stage 2."*

 ### C. The "Shadow Mentor"